ubc-library-rc/gis-intro-leaflet/content/add-data.md

 ---

 # Add Some Data
-Let's add some map features!!
+Let's add some map features!

 ## Add a Leaflet Marker
 Leaflet gives us an easy way to add basic map features called **markers**, which represent point locations on the ground.
 More information about adding basic features to Leaflet can be found in the [Leaflet Quick Start Guide](https://leafletjs.com/examples/quick-start/).
 Let's add a marker over UBC campus.